-31. When might an SEA need to use Community Eligibility data to help calculate final LEA Title I allocations?
+31. When might an SEA need to use CEP data to help calculate final LEA Title I allocations?
+(Modified March 2015)

 ED calculates Title I allocations using a list of LEAs provided by the Census Bureau, which includes poverty and population data for the LEAs.
-ED determines the eligibility of each LEA for Basic, Concentration, Targeted, and Education Finance Incentive Grants and calculates allocations (ED-determined LEA allocations) using the number of "formula children" ages 5 through 17 years counted under section 1124(c) of the ESEA.8
+ED determines the eligibility of each LEA for Basic, Concentration, Targeted, and Education Finance Incentive Grants and calculates allocations (ED-determined LEA allocations) using the number of "formula children" ages 5 through 17 years counted under section 1124(c) of the ESEA.10

-ED's list of LEAs, however, does not match the current universe of LEAs for many States.
+There are likely two situations in which an SEA might need to use CEP data to help calculate final LEA Title I allocations.
+First, ED's list of LEAs does not match the current universe of LEAs for many States.
 Consequently, an SEA must adjust ED's Title I allocations to account for, among other things, LEA boundary changes and eligible LEAs, such as charter schools, that are not included on ED's list of LEAs provided by the Census Bureau (special LEAs).
 Specific ESEA regulations (34 C.F.R. §§ 200.70 through 200.75 and § 200.100) address the basic rules that an SEA must follow in adjusting ED-determined LEA allocations.
 In addition, ED has issued guidance (State Educational Agency Procedures for Adjusting Basic, Concentration, Targeted, and Education Finance Incentive Grant Allocations Determined by the U.S. Department of Education (May 23, 2003) (Adjusting Allocations Guidance)) that elaborates on the regulations by providing examples of how an SEA adjusts its Title I allocations to account for the existence of eligible LEAs that were not included in the ED-determined LEA allocations [available at: www2.ed.gov/programs/titleiparta/seaguidanceforadjustingallocations.doc].

 In the case of an LEA that is not on the Census list of LEAs, an SEA must determine the number of formula children and children ages 5 through 17 for each special LEA and subtract these counts from each sending LEA (i.e., the LEA in which the student who attends a special LEA lives).
-As Census poverty data are not available for special LEAs, an SEA must derive an estimate of Census poverty children for each special LEA by using alternative poverty data that is available for both the sending and special LEAs to determine the proportion of poverty in each LEA.
+As Census poverty data are not available for special LEAs, an SEA must derive an estimate of Census poverty children for each special LEA by using alternative poverty data that are available for both the sending and special LEAs to determine the proportion of poverty in each LEA.

-8 Formula children consist of the Census LEA poverty estimates and annually collected counts of children ages 5 through 17 years who: (1) are in families above poverty receiving TANF, (2) are living in foster homes, or (3) are living in locally-operated institutions for neglected or delinquent children.
+10 Formula children consist of the Census LEA poverty estimates and annually collected counts of children ages 5 through 17 years who are: (1) in families above the poverty level receiving TANF, (2) living in foster homes, or (3) living in locally-operated institutions for neglected or delinquent children.

-In many cases NSLP data may be the most commonly available alternate poverty data for this purpose.
-If a special LEA participates in Community Eligibility and an SEA derives the LEA's Census poverty count by using NSLP data as alternate poverty data, then the SEA would by necessity be using Community Eligibility data.
+In many cases, NSLP data may be the most commonly available alternate poverty data for this purpose.
+If a special LEA participates in CEP and an SEA derives the LEA's Census poverty count by using NSLP data as alternate poverty data, then the SEA would by necessity be using CEP data.
+In doing so, the SEA must ensure that the count of children identified through direct certification that is accessed for this purpose includes only children ages 5 to 17.